TrueFit/bach-rn-elements/README.md

 ### ThemeProvider

-This component wraps the ThemeProvider provided by react-native-elements.
-You can read more about the need for this component in this [comment](https://github.com/TrueFit/bach-rn-elements/blob/master/src/components/themeProvider.js).
+This component wraps the [ThemeProvider](https://react-native-training.github.io/react-native-elements/docs/customization.html#using-themeprovider) provided by react-native-elements.

 This component should wrap your root app component (typically directly inside of the redux provider).